hfloyd/Dragonfly.Umbraco10.Theming/README.md

 **NOTE:** This project was ported from the [v8 version](https://github.com/hfloyd/Dragonfly.Umbraco8Theming).
 Please [report any issues](https://github.com/hfloyd/Dragonfly.Umbraco10.Theming/issues) you experience.

 ## Installation ##
-Generally, you will want to install the .Web version of the package into your Umbraco project, which includes the App_Plugins, a setup of the Themes folder, and example Razor files:
+Generally, you will want to install the .Web version of the package into your Umbraco project, which includes the App_Plugins, a setup of the Themes folders, and example Razor files:

 [![Nuget Downloads](https://buildstats.info/nuget/Dragonfly.Umbraco10.Theming.Web)](https://www.nuget.org/packages/Dragonfly.Umbraco10.Theming.Web/)